samavi/pubs/DENL/README.md

 # DENL: Diverse Ensemble and Noisy Logits

 **Paper:**
-Mina Yazdani, Hamed Karimi, and Reza Samavi.
-"DENL: Diverse Ensemble and Noisy Logits for Improved Robustness of Neural Networks."
+Mina Yazdani, Hamed Karimi, and Reza Samavi. "*DENL: Diverse Ensemble and Noisy Logits for Improved Robustness of Neural Networks*."
 Accepted in The 15th Asian Conference on Machine Learning (ACML 2023).

 ## Getting Started